 In this course the student will analyze the basic principles of pharmacology and its implications on drug administration when providing nursing care to clients and their families.
 It will examine the professional standards and regulations for prescription law, administration and control of drugs in Puerto Rico and the United States and the implications for nursing practice.
 It will highlight the importance of the knowledge of pharmacology to safely manage drugs or medication for clients/families.
 It will integrate the knowledge of the different body systems and pharmacology into managing and administering medications as part of nursing practice.
-(Co-requisites: NURS 1061L) (Pre-requisites: BIOL 2000, MATH 1010, NURS 1000, 1300, 1311L, 1321P or 1315P)
+This course includes the use of simulator.
+(Co-requisites: NURS 1061L) (Pre-requisites: BIOL 2000, MATH 1010, NURS 1000, 1300, 1311L, 1321P or BIOL 2000, MATH 1010, NURS 1000, 1300, 1311L, 1315P)